-Students can get feedback and additional support at small-group tutorial meetings and weekly office hours.
+Students can get feedback and additional support at tutorial/feedback meetings and weekly Q&A sessions.

 Those who wish to study the subject more deeply are referred to the textbook .
 This is the only text in the literature that combines mathematical rigour with the use of only elementary mathematical techniques suitable for Economics students.
 Other books in the above list require knowledge of advanced mathematics.